SylvainLargent/3D-RRT-and-visualisation-for-holonomic-systems-and-DynIbex-Application/README.md

 And there is another file for the post treatment by Dynibex.

 WARNING !
+PLEASE CHANGE ALL THE PATHS FOR THE PLOTS AND CSV FILES WRITING SO IT FITS YOUR COMPUTER PATHS

+WARNING !
 If you want to use the files using DynIbex, it is required to have DynIbex installed

 When installing DynIbex, move all the library in a binary form inside the repo /BIN